 The Response Codes graph shows a break down of traffic by HTTP Response code.

 The Solution Unlike past challenges, this challenge involves multiple capture files with two SIP clients attempting a VoIP call behind a SIP aware router.
 The first capture was taken on the LAN side of the router.
+The second capture was taken on the WAN side of the router.

 The Challange We are having another Packet Capture Challenge to celebrate the release of CloudShark 1.4.
 If you can answer the question below, send an email to firstname.lastname@example.org with your address and Tee-Shirt size, we’ll send out a CloudShark tee shirt to the first 10 correct responses we receive.